CHOP-CGTInformatics/ggswim/README.md

   )
 ```

-And finally, we’ll spruce up our plot a bit:
+Finally, we’ll beautify the plot with familiar ggplot2 techniques and a
+last finishing touch with `theme_ggswim()`:

 ``` r
 p +